wousser/ICInputAccessory/README.md

 public var highlightedTokenAttributes: [String : NSObject]? { get set }
 ```

-  See `Example/CustomizedTokenField.swift` for more detail.
+See `Example/CustomizedTokenField.swift` for more details.

 #### ICTokenFieldDelegate